camunda/camunda-platform-helm/CONTRIBUTING.md

 For things which are not per default enabled or set we write a property test.

-Here we directly set the specific property/variable and verify that the helm chart can be rendered and the property is set correctly on the object.
+Here we directly set the specific property/variable and verify that the Helm chart can be rendered and the property is set correctly on the object.
 These kind of tests should be part of a `<manifestFileName>_test.go` file.
 The `<manifestFileName>` corresponds to the template filename we have in the sub-chart `templates` dir.
-For example, for the zeebe statefulset manifest we have the test `statefulset_test.go` under the `zeebe` sub-dir, see [here](charts/camunda-platform/test/zeebe/statefulset_test.go).
+For example, for the zeebe statefulset manifest we have the test [statefulset_test.go](charts/camunda-platform/test/zeebe/statefulset_test.go) under the `zeebe` sub-dir.

 It is always helpful to check already existing tests to get a better understanding in how to write new tests, so do not hesitant to read and copy them.